-I love my dairy but do not like drinking plain milk and absolutely despise thawed milk but have no problems using it in a recipe.
+I love my dairy but do not like drinking plain milk.
+I absolutely despise thawed milk, but I have no problems using it in a recipe.

-Because I use leftover milk in recipes only, I never freeze in gallon jugs.
-I have several smaller plastic containers that hold between 8 oz and 32 oz that I use instead.
+Because I use leftover milk only in recipes, I never freeze it in gallon jugs.
+Instead, I use several smaller plastic containers that hold between 8 oz and 32 oz.

 If you’re concerned about whether your family will like previously frozen milk, try freezing a cup nearing its expiration for a few days.
 Then thaw and shake to recombine the fats.